ni/niveristand-model-generation-support-for-simulink/README.md

 1. Restart MATLAB.

 **Note:** You should uninstall the Veristand Model Framework package before using the VeriStand Model Generation Support add-on.

+**Note:** To get a specific version of VeriStand Model Generation Support add-on, please visit the [releases page](https://github.com/ni/niveristand-model-generation-support-for-simulink/releases).
+Download and open **VeriStandModelGenerationSupport.mltbx** in MATLAB to install the add-on.

 ### Install the MATLAB MinGW Compiler for 64-bit Windows targets